Popular matchings with weighted voters: Algorithm for different weights for and

 To show the correctness of the algorithm, first observe that if a component is assigned its \even\ witness, then it is the only remaining witness that has not been dismissed.
-We will now show that whenever a witness~$\witness^{\operatorname{sub}}$ is dismissed, then there is no popular matching together with a witness~$\witness$ such that $\wof{v}^{\operatorname{sub}} = \wof{v}$ for every $v\in V(C)$.
+We will now show that whenever a witness~$\witness^{\operatorname{sub}}$ is dismissed (which can happen in Line~\ref{line:delete-odd} or~\ref{line:even-start}), then there is no popular matching together with a witness~$\witness$ such that $\wof{v}^{\operatorname{sub}} = \wof{v}$ for every $v\in V(C)$.
 At the beginning, the statement is clear since no witness has been dismissed.
-Consider the first witness~$\witness^{\operatorname{sub}}$ of a connected component~$C$ deleted by the algorithm that is a subwitness of a witness of some matching, and let~$\{a, b\}$ be the conflicting edge because of which~$\witness^{\operatorname{sub}}$ was dismissed.
-If~$a \in V(C)$, then $\witness^{\operatorname{sub}}$ is \odd\ and the current witness in the component containing~$b$ weakly dominates all other non-dismissed witnesses in this component.
-Consequently, \Cref{lem:dominated-witnesses} implies that for every non-dismissed witness on the component containing $b$, witness~$\witness$ will conflict, a contradiction.
-If~$b \in V(C)$, then the witness in the component containing~$a$ is \even\ and consequently the only non-dismissed witness~$\witness^a$ for this component.
-Therefore, every witness~$\witness$ of some popular matching coincides with~$\witness^a$ on~$a$, and therefore cannot coincide with $\witness^{\operatorname{sub}}$ on $b$ (as otherwise the edge~$\{a, b\}$ would be conflicting for~$\witness$). \end{proof}
+Consider the first witness~$\witness^{\operatorname{sub}}$ of a connected component~$C$ deleted by the algorithm that is a subwitness of a witness~$\witness$ of some matching, and let~$\{a, b\}$ be the conflicting edge because of which~$\witness^{\operatorname{sub}}$ was dismissed.
+If $\witness^{\operatorname{sub}}$ was deleted in Line~\ref{line:delete-odd}, then $a \in V(C)$, $\witness^{\operatorname{sub}}$ is \odd, and the current witness in the component~$C^b$ containing~$b$ weakly dominates all other non-dismissed witnesses on this component by \cref{lem:fourwitnesses}.
+Note that $\witness$ restricted to~$C^b$ is not dismissed by the choice of~$\witness^{\operatorname{sub}}$.
+Consequently, \Cref{lem:dominated-witnesses} implies that $\{a, b\}$ is conflicting for~$\witness$, a contradiction.